 A few days later, I did see a bird or two come by, but they did not linger.
 Imagine then my surprise when the next day, I returned home to find the feeder entirely empty.
 I thought maybe a non-discriminating crow had discovered and devoured the contents or that some other fluke-like occurrence explained the disappearance of the food–so I took the effort to refill the feeder with my carefully proportioned blend once again.
 Sure enough, this time I saw the birds actively feeding, and the food was once more quickly gone.

-Before my own feathers had even neatly realigned themselves, I came out onto the porch to find teal nibblets of plastic scattered all about.
+Before my own feathers had even neatly realigned themselves, I came out onto the porch to find teal niblets of plastic scattered all about.
 A squirrel had managed to eat its way through the bin that I keep the bird feed in and had feasted with abandon.
 Scoundrel.
 This was not the first time I have been one-upped by the squirrel squad.
-In the past they have actually chewed their way into my house and unearthed stashes of chocolate.
+In the past, they have actually chewed their way through my screens, entered into my house and unearthed stashes of chocolate.

 While I was still contemplating the mess on the porch, Chico, the cat, was meowing fiercely.
 He was displeased with my decision to only offer him wet food in the evening.
 Without even leaving home, I was reminded again of the perplexities and complexities of species feeding.
 What awaited me when I next headed out into the world of humans would only add to the story.